 - 1. File an Annual Progress Report (APR) within 90 days following each grant fiscal year.
-If an APR is not filed subgrantees risk losing their funds for the following year. - a.
+If an APR is not filed subgrantees risk losing continuation funding.
+The report will include: - a.
 Summary of progress towards grant goals. - b.
 A copy of the GSCT Monitoring Rubric Sheet, which must be completed and submitted annually (at a minimum).
-This tool measures performance towards project goals, helps to ensure compliance with reporting and ensures that Corrective Action Plans (if any are adhered to) and Technical Assistance is documented. - c.
-Reporting on academic achievement and growth at the school and specifically for CSP funded grades.
-This will include a copy of the school's performance report to the CSDE. - d.
+This tool measures performance towards project goals, ensures compliance with reporting and ensures that Corrective Action Plans (if any) are adhered to, and Technical Assistance is documented. - c.
+Reporting on academic achievement and growth at the school, and specifically for CSP funded grades.
+This will include a copy of the school's most recent performance report to the CSDE. - d.
 An Annual Financial Report (AFR) that details actual expenditures made from the grant.
-The financial narrative will document grant expenditures for the year, variances against budget, reasons for these and how the grantee intends to spend grant funds for the remainder of the grant period. - e.
+The financial narrative will document grant expenditures for the year, budget variances and reasons for these, and how the grantee intends to spend grant funds for the remainder of the grant period. - e.
 Property inventory for items purchased with CSP grant funds. - 2.
 File a Final Grant Report within 90 days of the end of the final grant year.
 This report should contain the following: - a.
-Brief Executive Summary summarizing the subgrantees performance against grant objectives. - b.
-Report on each grant goal, including a summary of annual, and final progress towards each goal. - c.
+Brief Executive Summary summarizing the subgrantees' performance against grant objectives. - b.
+Report on each grant goal, including a summary of annual and final progress towards each goal. - c.
 A report on the academic achievement and growth of the school, including a copy of the school's most recent performance report to the CSDE. - d.
 Financial narrative report detailing how the grant was expended for each year of the grant, and totals for the entire span of the grant - e.
 Expenditure report that details 100% of awarded grant funds and includes a property inventory of all equipment and non-consumable goods purchased with grant funds (in accordance with Management Standards for property purchased with CSP subgrant award funds as outlined in 2 CFR 200.318). - 3.
 Provide information requested in annual surveys (for example, but not limited to, parents survey, RFA survey) and other data collection projects. - 4.
 Provide contact information for current board members (identifying officers), including a phone number and email address for each board member. - 5.
 Notify CTCSA of any transition in administration, leadership, or board at the school during the period for which the subgrant is awarded.
-Changes in the school grant contact will require the new school grant contact to complete the GSCT Grant Post-Award webinar within ten business days of joining the subgrantee.
+Changes in the school grant contact will require the new school grant contact to participate in a GSCT Grant Post-Award meeting within ten business days of joining the subgrantee.

-Monitoring parameters - CTCSA will utilize the subgrantee's self-risk assessment (see Appendix 5) to determine the depth and breadth of monitoring required.
+Monitoring parameters - CTCSA will utilize the subgrantee's self-risk assessment submission (see Appendix 6) to determine the depth and breadth of monitoring required.
 Subgrantees are expected to participate in all technical assistance, monitoring, and reporting elements as a condition of receiving grant funds.
-All subgrantees will have access to the GSCT Monitoring Guide and must complete the GSCT Monitoring Rubric Sheet, at the very least on an annual basis.

-All subgrantees will participate in a desk review, yearly onsite visits, and technical assistance as required.
+The GSCT Monitoring Guide is available on the GSCT website and subgrantees must complete the GSCT Monitoring Rubric Sheet annually (or more frequently).
+All subgrantees will participate in ongoing desk reviews, yearly onsite visits, and technical assistance as required.
 In addition, CTCSA is required to ensure that applicants that receive subgrants under the GSCT Program grant implement the activities described in the subgrantee's application with fidelity, adhere to federal rules and regulations, and accomplish their performance goals.